weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

 For every quote we provide a link to the full-text source (gutenberg.org, gutenberg.net.au, archive.org, books.google.com, …).
 Epitexts and links/metadata are generated automatically.
 The portraits/pictures were not chosen by us, we're relying on the 'principal image' provided by Wikidata, a great way to easily enrich an app.
-Let's give you the Defoe examples from above, accompanied (for the sake of rhyming names) by Poe:
+Let's give you the Defoe examples from above, accompanied by Poe (for the sake of rhyming names):

 <div id="tiwoligallery">
  <ul>